 Who have we helped?

-The PVGrows Investment Fund is proud to have provided financing to the following farm and food businesses over the past year:
+The PVGrows Investment Fund is proud to have provided financing to the following farm and food businesses:

 Real Pickles l Loan Date: October 2016 l Purpose: Building Expansion and Improvements

 Real Pickles is a small, worker-owned cooperative in Greenfield that produces naturally fermented pickle products.
 Financing from PVGIF and the Cooperative Fund of New England will allow Real Pickles to increase its fermentation capacity by one-third and install a high-efficiency heating system.
 Real Pickles began in the Western Mass Food Processing Center.
 In 2010, they moved across the street to their own building where they have continued to purchase more local vegetables, hire more local workers, and increase sales.